Evidence-based curriculum for ages 2-8

 In reading, an inference is an educated assumption based on a combination of details from a text and the reader’s prior knowledge, while a conclusion is a judgment based solely on facts and details within the text.

 Comprehension is actually one of the earliest reading skills children develop, even before they begin learning the alphabet or sounding out words.
-When kids listen to books read aloud, they’re learning to understand plot, characters, and other components right from the very start!
+When kids listen to books read aloud through shared reading, they’re learning to understand plot, characters, and other components right from the very start!

 How does reading comprehension fit into the Science of Reading?